Categories

 There’s one more level to Gamer’s Palace.
 It’s upstairs past a set of UN blast doors, and it looks like part of the street topside has been closed off to protect a small group of shelter-seekers.
 The Courier’s friends huddle together on a bench up here, and compared to the cacophony in the club below, things are eerily silent.
 The separation is noticeable, and by all rights intentional.
 We’re meant to wonder about these topsiders and their relationship to the ultrasaturated fascist hellscape below.
 Insta-waifus still beckon.
 Signs on the wall still promise “Games, Gatchas, Girls.”
 Alerts over the loudspeaker remind us we’re under emergency lockdown.
 But our friends still have each other.
 Right?

-One response to “Umurangi Generation, Spoiled (Part Four)”
+One reply on “Umurangi Generation, Spoiled (Part Four)”